Get the FREE one-click dictionary software for Windows

 - puff, drag [informal]

-Derived forms: pulling, pulls, pulled
+Derived forms: pulls, pulled, pulling

-Type of: act, actuation, advantage, aspiration, breathing in, bust [informal], device, displace, draw, drive, effort, elbow grease, exertion, force, harm, hit, hurt, inhalation, injure, injury, inspiration, intake, move, propulsion, rein, rein in, remove, row, rupture, snap, strip, sweat [informal], take, take away, take out, tear, trauma, travail [literary], vantage, withdraw, wound
+Type of: act, actuation, advantage, aspiration, breathing in, bust [informal], device, displace, draw, drive, effort, elbow grease [informal], exertion, force, harm, hit, hurt, inhalation, injure, injury, inspiration, intake, move, propulsion, rein, rein in, remove, row, rupture, snap, strip, sweat [informal], take, take away, take out, tear, trauma, travail [literary], vantage, withdraw, wound

 Part of: smoke, smoking